USGS-R/training-curriculum/content/usgs-packages/sbtools_Assessment.md

 Exercise 1
 ----------

-Using querying functions, find out how many ScienceBase items exist related to lake temperature during 1992.
-Hint: use `query_sb` to search using more than one criteria.
+Using querying functions, find out how many ScienceBase items were collected during 2010 related to lake temperature.
+Hint: use `query_sb` to search using more than one criteria, and use a Lucene query string if you want an exact match.

 <button class="ToggleButton" onclick="toggle_visibility('unnamed-chunk-1')">
 Show Answer